JanhaviSingh2004/ArogyaMitra/README.md

-Jeevan Raksha is a machine learning–based healthcare and emergency support system designed to assist in early risk detection and provide timely alerts.
+ArogyaMitra is a machine learning–based healthcare and emergency support system designed to assist in early risk detection and provide timely alerts.
 The project focuses on using data-driven insights to enhance healthcare decision-making and emergency preparedness. ❤️‍🩹

 ✨ Features